 Formed in 1966, the group has a mandate to preserve the traditional music and folklore of the Canadian Maritimes and particularly the Cape Breton region.
 To belong to the singing group, a man must have worked in the mine.
 Their repertoire includes traditional songs of Cape Breton; modern, authored songs by Cape Breton songwriters; and songs arising from mining regions throughout the English-speaking world.
 Their style is decidedly working-class, but this obvious class-consciousness is not overtly political.
-The Men of the Deeps have toured most of the major cities in North America and they have released several albums on the Apex,Waterloo and Atlantica record labels.
-The group has appeared on numerous television programs including National Film Board of Canada short film featuring it in performance and a 2003 documentary, which won a Gemini Award.
+The Men of the Deeps have toured most of the major cities in North America and have released several albums.
+The group has appeared on numerous television programs including a National Film Board of Canada short film featuring the group in performance, and a 2003 documentary, which won a Gemini Award.
 In 1977, the group became the first Canadian musical ensemble to tour the Peoples Republic of China.
 In 1999, they went to Kosovo and performed a concert on behalf of the United Nations Children's Fund.
 Dressed in the miners' garb of coveralls and hard hats, they make an impressive impact when they enter a concert hall in total darkness with their helmet lamps providing the only light.